-Celebrating Christmas in a working class London family in the early 20th century
+Celebrating Christmas in the early 20th century

-Going to church on Christmas Day
+Church on Christmas Day

 I am surprised that my mother's recollections mention nothing about going to church on Christmas Day.
-I don't know whether the family did not go or whether it was so normal to go as not to be worth mentioning, although her recollections go into some detail about Harvest Festivals and Sunday School.
+I don't know whether the family did not go or whether it was so normal to go as not to be worth mentioning, although her recollections go into some detail about Harvest festivals and Sunday School.

-For Christmas dinner [lunch] our family was unusual in that we had a leg of pork rather poultry.
+For Christmas dinner - in today's terms lunch - our family was unusual in that we had a leg of pork rather poultry.
 That was probably because butchers normally sold their birds with their feathers and heads on and their innards inside, and it was a thoroughly unpleasant job to prepare them for cooking.
-(This job was invariably done in the garden so as to keep the house clean and fresh-smelling; the tiny feathers got up noses; and the garden was really cold at that time of year.
+This job was invariably done in the garden so as to keep the house clean and fresh-smelling; the tiny feathers got up noses; and the garden was really cold at that time of year.
 The job normally fell to the man of the house, and my father probably objected.

 Drinks were port wine for adults and Stones ginger wine for children.